KeyboardKit/KeyboardKit/Sources/KeyboardKit/KeyboardKit.docc/Articles/Emojis-Article.md

 This article describes the KeyboardKit emoji engine.

-KeyboardKit has an ``KeyboardKit/Emoji`` struct that represents an emoji value.
+KeyboardKit has an ``Emoji`` struct that represents an emoji value.
 It also serves as a namespace for emoji-related functionality.

 [KeyboardKit Pro][Pro] unlocks an **EmojiKeyboard**, emoji categories, skintone and version information, etc. Information about Pro features can be found at the end of this article.